Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-update.rst

    artifacts, as well as source code commits, documents, files, etc.
    Please refer to :ref:`writing-in-tuleap-references` for more details on References.

-   Furthemore references concerning artifacts, svn revisions and cvs commits are stored in the database.
+   Furthemore references concerning artifacts, svn revisions are stored in the database.
    They are displayed in the next section, ordered by type and initial reference direction.

 Comments
 ````````